hmchou56/centra8/hackathon2017/faq.md

 * **Will there be food?**

 Of course!
-All meals, drinks, coffee, tea, and snacks will be provided from the starting breakfast to the ending lunch.
+Meals, beverages and snacks will be provided :-)

 * **What is GitHub?**